rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

     $ chmod 754 example.txt

-In this example, the numbers 7, 5, and 4 each present the user, group, and others permissions.
+In this example, the numbers 7, 5, and 4 each represent the user, group, and others permissions.
 The first number position determines the user's permission, the second number determines the group's permissions, and the third number assigns the permissions for others.

 These numbers are not randomly selected.
 They are determined from adding together the numbers 4, 2, 1, and 0.